sbt/website/src/sphinx/Howto/defaultpaths.md

 > sources that are manually created and managed.
 See
 > /Howto/generatefiles for working with automatically generated sources.

-sbt collects resources from unmanagedResourceDirectories, which by default consists of resourceDirectory.
-Add a directory to unmanagedResourceDirectories in the appropriate configuration to add another resource directory.
-For example, to add extra-resources to be an additional directory containing main resources, :
+sbt collects `resources` from `unmanagedResourceDirectories`, which by default consists of `resourceDirectory`.
+Add a directory to `unmanagedResourceDirectories` in the appropriate configuration to add another resource directory.
+For example, to add `extra-resources` to be an additional directory containing main resources, :

     unmanagedResourceDirectories in Compile += baseDirectory.value / "extra-resources"